 In other words: Don’t think.
 Play.

-It’s about creating a culture, setting a tone and allowing your team to do what they’re great at.
+Winning in baseball and in radio is about creating a culture, setting a tone and allowing the team to do what they’re great at.

 A programmer’s most important duty is inspiring and motivating air talent.
 This book shows you how to coach highly talented personalities for a productive, creative and positive relationship.
 Tracy Johnson's Audience […]

 THE TOPIC TREE.
 Discover a fun, interesting way to generate more effectective show prep without spending as much time in boring, unproductive meetings.
 Tracy Johnson's Audience Magnet Course Become a Wildly Successful Personality Without Depending On […]